jordansds/Archipelago_TWW3_Alt/README.md

  - Install the [Archipelago launcher](https://github.com/ArchipelagoMW/Archipelago/releases/latest)]
  - Download all .pack files and the .apworld from the [latest mod release](https://github.com/jordansds/Archipelago_TWW3_Alt/releases/latest)
  - If you're not hosting the session, the host that is generating the multiworld will only need the .apworld file!
- - Move the .pack files to the Total War Warhammer folder e.g. `SteamLibrary/steamapps/common/Total War WARHAMMER III/data/`
+ - Move the .pack files to the Total War Warhammer data directory e.g. `SteamLibrary/steamapps/common/Total War WARHAMMER III/data/`
  - Double click the .apworld and it will be installed to the Archipelago launcher.

  - In the Archipelago launcher, run "Generate Template Options" and find the Total War Warhammer 3 template.
 Copy it up one directory to the players folder and edit the file.